michael2012z/BitBible/markdown/KJV/files/Lev.md

 31. Ye shall do no manner of work: it shall be a statute for ever throughout your generations in all your dwellings.

-32. It shall be unto you a sabbath of rest, and ye shall afflict your souls: in the ninth day of the month at even, from even unto even, shall ye celebrate your sabbath.celebrate: Heb. rest
+32. It shall be unto you a sabbath of rest, and ye shall afflict your souls: in the ninth day of the month at even, from even unto even, shall ye celebrate your sabbath.

 33. And the Lord spake unto Moses, saying,